 Advances in understanding climate require arrays of ice cores with depths ranging from tens of meters to 3,000 m, and the requirements for the coring or sampling vary.
 Agile drills currently at IDDO need to be repaired and maintained in good working condition so that they can be used for new projects.
 Clean hand augers and agile drills are needed for biological studies in glaciers.
-Acquisition of a lightweight, highly portable drill for shallow coring is needed for alpine studies.
 A drill capable of coring up to 3,000 m is needed, and could be developed either by modifying the Intermediate Drill for greater depths, or modifying the DISC drill for reduced logistical requirements.
-The largediameter IDDO Blue Ice Drill for blue ice areas was used successfully on Taylor Glacier, Antarctica and elsewhere; with continued science attention to blue ice areas as well as to largevolume sampling in general, an additional Blue Ice Drill is needed.
+The large-diameter IDDO Blue Ice Drill for blue ice areas was used successfully on Taylor Glacier, Antarctica, and elsewhere; with continued science attention to blue ice areas as well as to large-volume sampling in general, an additional Blue Ice Drill may be useful.
 Estisol-140 has replaced the IsoparK-HCFC-141b combo for use in deep drilling since HCFC-141b is no longer produced.
 While Estisol-140 had some issues in the first season of use, changes to the drill and handling procedures in the second season mitigated many of the issues.
 Table 1 lists characteristics for drills needed for the areas of the science outlined above.

 Table 1.
 Requirements of drills for studies of climate change.
-More information on the drills needed toachieve the climate change science as discussed above is given in the IDDO Long Range Drilling Technol-ogy Plan.
+More information on the drills needed to achieve the climate change science as discussed above is given in the IDDO Long Range Drilling Technology Plan.